jamesc99/INV-Benchmark/README.md

 ## Data Availability
 All VCF files used in this benchmark were uploaded to: zenodo link here.

-## Assembly-based INV benchmark set pipeline
+## Assembly-based INV set generation pipeline

 **minimap2_asm.sh/vacmap_asm.sh**